Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 #### Overriding transforms

 It is possible to override a previously defined transform definition.
-The following example removes most of the supported source to target media types form the standard _"libreoffice"_ transform.
+The following example removes most of the supported source to target media types from the standard _"libreoffice"_ transform.
 It also changes the max size and priority of others.
 This is not something you would normally want to do.

 ```json